In order to understand the child’s needs, primarily we must be acquainted with their nature and origin.

 The road to this goal are the two basic methods for appropriate guidance:

-- continuous encouragement and encouragement of the child and
+- Continuous encouragement and encouragement of the child

-- a clearly expressed love for it, accompanied by the respect of its personality and the acceptance of its individuality as a full social value.
+- A clearly expressed love for it, accompanied by the respect of its personality and the acceptance of its individuality as full social value